neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 - Completed **Lab 1** (Neo4j Aura setup)
 - Completed **Lab 2** (Codespace setup)

-## What is Azure AI Foundry?
+## What is Microsoft Foundry?

-Azure AI Foundry provides:
+Microsoft Foundry provides:

 - **Model Deployments** - Access to GPT-4, GPT-4o-mini, embedding models, and more
 - **Agent Framework** - Tools for building AI agents that can use external tools